 Social Security Benefits

 Social Security benefits are based on a retiree’s highest 35 years of earnings and their retirement age.
 Retiring before full retirement age results in a permanent reduction in monthly benefits.
-At 64, retirees will see a reduction of about 20% to 25%.
-At 67, retirees receive their full benefit with no reductions, maximizing lifetime payments if they live a long life.
+At 64, retirees will see a reduction of about 25%.
+At 67, retirees receive their full benefit with no reductions thus increasing their lifetime payments.

-If you can afford to wait even longer, retiring at 70 maximizes your benefits, as delayed retirement credits increase your payments by about 8% each year past full retirement age until age 70.
+If you can afford to wait even longer, retiring at 70 maximizes your benefits thanks to delayed retirement credits that increase your payments by about 8% each year past full retirement age.
 And, if you have a spouse who is eligible for benefits, don’t forget to coordinate with them so that you can maximize your household income.

 Earning Potential